 The core of their capabilities is the ability to match and track objects – a vehicle for most cases.
 But more recently shipments.

-uber business model analysis
+Uber business model analysis

-The Uber Business Model is shifting as they harness the power of the platform, AI and new driverless technologies towards a future where hailing a ride might not involve a driver (a human) at all.
+The Uber Business Model is shifting as they harness the power of its platform, AI and new driverless technologies towards a future where hailing a ride might not involve a driver (a human) at all.
 Uber business model and the platform:

-Uber technologies
+Uber Technologies

 Uber’s technologies comprise the real-time algorithmic decision engine that matches supply and demand for our Personal Mobility, Uber Eats, and Uber Freight offerings.

-• Matching and dispatching algorithms that review and consider variables such as distance, time, traffic, weather and even meal preparation times for Uber Eats.
+- Matching and dispatching algorithms that review and consider variables such as distance, time, traffic, weather and even meal preparation times for Uber Eats.

-• Pricing tools that set real-time prices at the local level based on demand.
+- Pricing tools that set real-time prices at the local level based on demand.

 The Uber business model relies on Uber continually investing in their new technologies and harnessing new AI to reshape the future of transportation.